MavenOfCode/CacheCLI/README.md

   **Possible errors that may occur at time of input**:

+   * cache doesn't exist
    * key doesn't already exist in cache to be updated with new value
    * key is an empty string
+   * too many or too few arguments provided (i.e. only providing the key or the value, or providing more than just the key and value)

 - **`delete`** allows user to delete `key-value` string pair by inputting just the `key` from the cache (after checking that the cache and key exist)